-(3) A person who wishes to serve an originating process in any country by any of the following methods must file in the Registry a request in Form 71 for service of the originating process by that method, together with a copy of the originating process and an additional sealed copy of the originating process for each person to be served:
+(3) A person who wishes to serve an originating process on a defendant, other than a State, in any country by any of the following methods must file in the Registry a request in Form 71 for service of the originating process by that method, together with a copy of the originating process and an additional sealed copy of the originating process for each person to be served:

-- (a) through the judicial authorities of that country under paragraph (1); - (b) through a Singapore consular authority under paragraph (1) or (2); - (c) through the government of that country under paragraph (2).
+(a) through the judicial authorities of that country under paragraph (2);

+(b) through a Singapore consular authority under paragraph (2);

+(c) through the government of that country under paragraph (2).

-(4) Every copy of an originating process served pursuant to paragraph (2)(c) or filed under paragraph (3) must be accompanied by a translation of the originating process -
+(4) Every copy of an originating process served pursuant to paragraph (2)(e) or filed under paragraph (3) must be accompanied by a translation of the originating process -

-(a) in the official language of the country in which service is to be effected; or

-(b) if there is more than one official language of that country, in any of those languages which is appropriate to the place in that country where service is to be effected.
+- (a) in the official language of the country in which service is to be effected; or - (b) if there is more than one official language of that country, in any of those languages which is appropriate to the place in that country where service is to be effected.